mongodb/mongo-c-driver/doc/mongoc_write_concern_set_wtag.rst

 Description
 -----------

-Sets the write tag that must be satistified for the write to indicate success.
+Sets the write tag that must be satisfied for the write to indicate success.
 Write tags are preset write concerns configured on your MongoDB server.
 See :symbol:`mongoc_write_concern_t` for more information on this setting.